civilcode/playbook/guides/practices/pair-programming.md

 - [Atom](https://atom.io/); editor
 - [iTerm2](https://www.iterm2.com/); terminal
 - [SourceTree](https://www.sourcetreeapp.com/); Git GUI - optional
+- [Cloud9](https://aws.amazon.com/fr/cloud9/); pairing station in the cloud - remote only
 - [Zoom](https://zoom.us/); screen sharing - remote only

 If you and your pair have negotiated a different setup, you're welcome to use it.